Order by disorder up to arbitrarily high temperature

-The author thanks Wojciech de Roeck for supervision and for numerous helpful discussions, and Andrew Lucas for suggesting this problem.
-This work was supported FWO and F.R.S.-FNRS under the Excellence of Science (EOS) programme through the research project project G0H1122N EOS 40007526 CHEQS, by the KU~Leuven Runner-up Grant iBOF/DOA/20/011, and by the KU~Leuven internal grant C14/21/086.
+so every limit point of $(\mu^1_{\Lambda_n,\beta})$ differs from every limit point of $(\mu^2_{\Lambda_n,\beta})$. \end{proof} \textbf{Acknowledgements} The author thanks Andrew Lucas for suggesting this problem.\\ \textbf{Funding} This work was supported by FWO and F.R.S.-FNRS under the Excellence of Science (EOS) programme through the research project G0H1122N EOS 40007526 CHEQS, by the KU Leuven Runner-up Grant iBOF/DOA/20/011, and by the KU Leuven internal grant C14/21/086.\\